fyrox-book/fyrox-book.github.io/src/fyrox/tutorials/rpg/tutorial-1/tutorial-part-1.md

 ```

 This small piece of code just loads the scene I made for this tutorial.
 It has a terrain and some decorations, including
-houses, trees, bushes, barrels, etc. The scene was made in the rusty-editor and can be freely edited without any
+houses, trees, bushes, barrels, etc. The scene was made in the Fyroxed and can be freely edited without any
 problems.
 Just open the scene and modify it as you need.

 Now we need to "glue" all the pieces (the player, and the level) together, let's go back to `main.rs` and change it to